awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

 # Tutorial: Configure a Cross\-Realm Trust with an Active Directory Domain<a name="emr-kerberos-cross-realm"></a>

 When you set up a cross\-realm trust, you allow principals \(usually users\) from a different Kerberos realm to authenticate to application components on the EMR cluster\.
-The cluster\-dedicated KDC establishes a trust relationship with another KDC using a *cross\-realm principal* that exists in both KDCs\.
+The cluster\-dedicated *key distribution center \(KDC\)* establishes a trust relationship with another KDC using a *cross\-realm principal* that exists in both KDCs\.
 The principal name and the password match precisely\.

 A cross\-realm trust requires that the KDCs can reach one another over the network and resolve each other's domain names\.
 Steps for establishing a cross\-realm trust relationship with a Microsoft AD domain controller running as an EC2 instance are provided below, along with an example network setup that provides the required connectivity and domain\-name resolution\.
 Any network setup that allows the required network traffic between KDCs is acceptable\.

 Optionally, after you establish a cross\-realm trust with Active Directory using a KDC on one cluster, you can create another cluster using a different security configuration to reference the KDC on the first cluster as an external KDC\.
 For an example security configuration and cluster set up, see [External Cluster KDC with Active Directory Cross\-Realm Trust](emr-kerberos-config-examples.md#emr-kerberos-example-extkdc-ad-trust)\.

+For more information on Amazon EMR support for Kerberos and KDC, as well as links to MIT Kerberos Documentation, see [Use Kerberos Authentication](emr-kerberos.md)\.

 **Important**
 Amazon EMR does not support cross\-realm trusts with AWS Directory Service for Microsoft Active Directory\.